paulkarpenko/us-code-ui/uscode/title-20-education/chapter-6a-vending-facilities-for-blind-in-federal-buildings.md

 #### References in Text
 This title, referred to in text, is title II of Pub.
 L. 93–516, Dec.
 7, 1974, 88 Stat.
 1617, as amended, known as the “Randolph-Sheppard Act Amendments of 1974”.
 For complete classification of such title to the Code, see Short Title of 1974 Amendment note set out under [section 107 of this title](./chapter-6a-vending-facilities-for-blind-in-federal-buildings.md#section-107) and Tables.

+The Randolph-Sheppard Act, referred to in text, is act June 20, 1936, ch.
+638, 49 Stat.
+1559, also popularly known as the Randolph-Sheppard Vending Stand Act, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 107 of this title](./chapter-6a-vending-facilities-for-blind-in-federal-buildings.md#section-107) and Tables.

 #### Codification
-Section was enacted as part of the Randolph-Sheppard Act Amendments of 1974, and not as part of the Randolph-Sheppard Vending Stand Act which comprises this chapter.
+Section was enacted as part of the Randolph-Sheppard Act Amendments of 1974, and not as part of the Randolph-Sheppard Act which comprises this chapter.

 The content of Pub.
 L. 93–516, including provisions of section 209 thereof which enacted this section, were originally contained in H.R.
 14225, 93rd Congress, Second Session, which was pocket-vetoed during the 31-day intrasession adjournment of the 93rd Congress for the Congressional elections in November, 1974.